Today’s card is about the card making hack that struck me between the eyes the night before “construction” began. Let me explain…

 This picture’s just for fun – it’s of one of my antique spools which I use to hold my hand died seam binding ribbons.
 I have another which holds antique laces.
 How do you store your ribbons?
 (Really – we want to know!)

-The words, front and insides, were all cut with the Cameo.
+The words, front and insides, were all cut with my Silhouette Cameo.
 They were welded together in whole words, as usual, so I wouldn’t have to place individual letters.
 Can you imagine?

 It seemed fitting to add some more grass and iron fence as well.
 There’s still plenty of room for a message from Mama.